A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0/Validation documents/README.md

 This repository also contains an xslt folder with the xslt artefacts compiled from the schematron validation artefacts.
 Any of them can be used for validation of an A-NZ electronic invoice.

+## PINT A-NZ Migration
 In December 2023 the new Peppol International (PINT) A-NZ Billing specification was published.
 The Australian and New Zealand Peppol Authorities have committed to migrating to that specification.
 The migration dates are confirmed, the PINT A-NZ Billing specification will become mandatory on 15 November 2024 and after 15 May 2025 the A-NZ Peppol BIS 3.0 extensions will be phased out and no longer available for use.
-You can view the new PINT A-NZ specification [here](https://docs.peppol.eu/poac/aunz/).
+For more information see the [PINT A-NZ v1.0](https://docs.peppol.eu/poac/aunz/) (current) and [PINT A-NZ v1.0.1](https://docs.peppol.eu/poac/aunz/2024-Q2/) (effective 1 September 2024) specifications.
 The validation artefacts are also included in the downloadable resources.

 ## Validation process